gazbert/bxbot/README.md

 The project contains the basic infrastructure to trade on a [cryptocurrency](http://coinmarketcap.com/) exchange... except for the trading strategies - you'll need to write those yourself!
-A simple [`ExampleScalpingStrategy`](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/ExampleScalpingStrategy.java) is included to get you started with the Trading API - take a look [here](https://github.com/ta4j/ta4j) for more ideas.
+A simple [`ExampleScalpingStrategy`](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/ExampleScalpingStrategy.java) is included to get you started with the Trading API - see [Ta4j](https://github.com/ta4j/ta4j) for more ideas.

 Exchange Adapters for using [Bitstamp](https://www.bitstamp.net), [Bitfinex](https://www.bitfinex.com),
 [itBit](https://www.itbit.com/), [Kraken](https://www.kraken.com), [Gemini](https://gemini.com/),